-The VDA distributes federal Older Americans Act and state general funds to the AAAs through an Intrastate Funding Formula.
+The Virginia Division for the Aging (VDA) distributes federal Older Americans Act and state general funds to the AAAs through an Intrastate Funding Formula.
 The Older Americans Act is not an entitlement program, so services may be curtailed due to lack of funding.
-Therefore, priority is given to serve the elderly in the greatest economic and social need.
+Therefore, priority is given to serve older Virginians in the greatest economic and social need.